kkuette/AutoPIC/README.md

 ### Project Creation
 1. Access "Industry Manager" > "Create New Project"
 2. Enter project name (optional - system will auto-generate if left blank)
+3. Optionally provide a Ravworks project URL for automatic import
-3. System will generate a new project sheet from the template
+4. System will generate a new project sheet from the template
-4. Configure project-specific settings as needed
+5. Configure project-specific settings as needed

 ### Material Management
 1. Navigate to "Industry Manager" > "Ravwork" > "Input Materials"